Makerspace-KTH/c_programing_intro/README.md

 ### GCC on Windows

 GCC on Windows is available from the [MinGW](https://www.mingw-w64.org)  which releases binaries of the latest versions.

 The latest releases can be downloaded [here](https://github.com/niXman/mingw-builds-binaries/releases)

+NOTE: the files have to be compiled for the 64 bit processor.
+This is indicated in the name as  __"x86_64"__.

 Download the a release with the following pattern